delawaremathguy/ShoppingList15/README.md

 * I have separated what were dual-purpose "AddOrModify" views for both Items and Locations so that we now have a "ModifyExisting" view that is presented via a NavigationLink, and an "AddNew" view that is brought up by a sheet.

 * Alerts and sheets may now prefer to use a presentation syntax of `.alert(item:)` or `.sheet(item:)`, using a slightly newer design pattern based on class objects for the necessary identifiable items (*rather than structs having protocol requirements as in ShoppingList14*).
 There is an obvious advantage here -- once you "get" the implementation idea, that every such item is a little bit of a "view model" to drive an alert or sheet, any one view can use a single `.alert` or `.sheet` modifier based on a single `@State` variable to handle any number of possible alerts and sheets, depending on how you set up the (Identifiable) variable.
-So the "one alert/one sheet per view" restriction of SwiftUI can often be overlooked with this design pattern.
+So the "one alert/one sheet per view" restriction of SwiftUI can often be circumvented with this design pattern.

 * The functionality of what was SearchBarView (by Simon Ng) has been replaced using the iOS 15 native `.searchable()` view modifier.